infosecconsultant/Password-Cracking-Dictionary-Generators/README.md

 # Password Cracking Dictionary Generators

 This is a collection of small scripts and tools that can help in password cracking dictionary generation.
-Especailly useful if you have an idea about what the expected password might be.
+Especially useful if you have an idea about what the expected password might be.

 # Leetspeak Generator (Python) (leetspeak-generator.py)